simonazy/Self-Driving-Car-Engineer/P6 Extended Kalman Filters/README.md

 # Extended Kalman Filter
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

+## Project Introduction

+Now that you have learned how the extended Kalman filter works, you are going to implement the extended Kalman filter in C++.
+We are providing simulated lidar and radar measurements detecting a bicycle that travels around your vehicle.
+You will use a Kalman filter, lidar measurements and radar measurements to track the bicycle's position and velocity.

 ## Overview

 Kalman Filter is a mathematical approach of determining the state of the system.
 It calculates the system's state using a mathematical model of the motion and clarifies the state using the measurement information.
 For an introduction to Extended Kalman Filters (EKFs), see [here](https://en.wikipedia.org/wiki/Extended_Kalman_filter).